-Please note we do not provide fencing or contribute to the cost of fencing, including in the instance where an adjoining lot is unsold and remains the property of the developer.
+Please note we do not provide fencing or contribute to the cost of fencing, including where an adjoining lot is unsold and remains the developer's property.

-Under to privacy laws, we are able to provide you with your neighbours contact details when both parties signed the fence consent form to share the contact information.
+Under privacy laws, we are able to provide you with your neighbour's contact details when both parties signed the fence consent form to share the contact information.

 Fill in the form below and return to ProsperityCareVIC@frasersproperty.com.au.
 Once you and your neighbours have emailed through the signed consent form, we will exchange the contact details for both parties.